Top of main content

 To use the Digital Secure Key, you do not need a mobile signal.
 Therefore, roaming is not affected.

-3. If your old phone is lost, stolen, or broken, please call Customer Service at 1300 306 543 and we can assist in switching over your Digital Secure Key.
+Please call us on 1300 306 543 and we can assist in switching over your Digital Secure Key.

-If you delete the app accidentally you will need to re-install it and then call us at 1300 306 543 to arrange for your Digital Secure Key to be installed.
+If you delete the app accidentally without deactivating your Digital Secure Key, you'll need to re-install it and then call us on 1300 306 543.
+We'll help you set up your Digital Secure Key again.

 Do I have to use my HSBC Secure Key every time I log in?